Teach English Online

 Ready to move from reading to real online teaching jobs?

 You don’t need a perfect plan to start — just a solid TEFL/TESOL course, one strong demo lesson and a simple application strategy.
-Focus your search, apply in small waves, and refine one thing after every interview.
+Focus your search, apply in small waves, and tweak one thing after every interview.

-When you see listings for tefl online jobs or tesol online jobs, you’ll already have your essentials ready: a clear Prole, a confident intro video, and three flexible lesson templates you can adapt to almost any learner.
+When you see listings for TEFL online jobs or TESOL online jobs, you’ll already have your essentials ready: a clear Prole, a confident intro video, and three flexible lesson templates you can adapt to almost any learner.
 That’s how steady online income begins — one well‑prepared hour at a time. 🚀

 Questions